Ottawa, April 5, 2023

 13. Goods that cannot be marked without materially impairing their function or substantially detracting from their appearance

-In order to determine eligibility for this exemption, the importer, exporter, or producer should submit a request for an advance ruling (in the case of NAFTA goods) or a national customs ruling (in the case of non-NAFTA goods)as described in the section entitled "Rulings".
+In order to determine eligibility for this exemption, the importer, exporter, or producer should submit a request for an advance ruling (in the case of CUSMA goods) or a national customs ruling (in the case of non-CUSMA goods)as described in the section entitled "Rulings".
 In any case, it must be clearly demonstrated that the goods cannot be marked without materially impairing their function or substantially detracting from their appearance.
 If approval for this exemption is given, the outermost usual container will require marking.

 14. Goods that are in a container that is marked in a manner that will reasonably indicate their origin to the ultimate purchaser